 Dungarpur is an historic city that is located in the Dungarpur District in the state of Rajasthan.
-Dungarpur is the chair of older division of Sisodiyas of Udaipur, while the youthful division is the chair of the Maharana of Mewar.
-It was established in 1197 by Samant Singh, the oldest son of the leader of Mewar, Karan Singh .
-They are enfant of Bappa Rawal, 8th leader of the Guhilot Empire and creator of the Mewar Empire.
+Dungarpur is the chair of the older division of Sisodiyas of Udaipur, while the youthful division is the chair of the Maharana of Mewar.
+It was established in 1197 by Samant Singh, the oldest son of the leader of Mewar, Karan Singh.
+They are an infant of Bappa Rawal, the 8th leader of the Guhilot Empire and creator of the Mewar Empire.

 There are a few palaces and havelis in the Dungarpur like the Udai Bilas Palace, Old Palace or Juna Mahal and a few others.
-The Juna Mahal is somewhat different as it has a multi storey building that is built in a unique style.
-However it is in a ruining condition now.
+The Juna Mahal is somewhat different as it has a multi story building that is built in a unique style.
+However, it is in a ruining condition now.

 Gap Sagar Lake, Beneshwar Dham, Srinathji Temple, Government Museum of Archeology, Rokadia Ganesh Temple and a few other places are some places that can be visit in and around the city.

 Dungarpur area is rich in flora and fauna.
 It has teak, mahua, mango and Khajur trees which can be seen everywhere and are eyecatchers of many tourist photographers.